 Seasonal Affective Disorder (SAD) is something that affects millions of women each year, women who ordinarily don’t live with depression.
 SAD seems to affect women more than men and young women more than older women but It can happen to anyone.

 SAD is a type of depression that occurs with the change of the seasons.
-If you are feeling depressed these days, SAD might be the cause.
+If you are feeling depressed these days, SAD or seasonal depression might be the cause.

 Let me tell you a little bit about SAD and you can see if it might be the cause of your ‘winter blues.’